sheik/golisp/README.md

 # golisp
-LISP interpreter written in Go
+LISP interpreter written in Go.
+See CHANGELOG.md for recent changes.

 It currently supports a subset of LISP, but important features already work: